siderolabs/talos/website/content/v1.1/talos-guides/network/vip.md

 Talos has (as of version 0.9) built-in support for this form of shared IP address, and it can utilize this for both the Kubernetes API server and the Talos endpoint set.
 Talos uses `etcd` for elections and leadership (control) of the IP address.
+It is not reccomended to use a virtual IP to access the API of Talos itself, since the node using the shared IP is not deterministic and could change.

 ## Video Walkthrough